 Quick Filter +

-Build tables directly or using the Quick-Filter Menu, located below the navigation bar and above the Explore page's charts and tables sections, to add and edit filters.
+Build tables, add and delete filters directly on the Explore page or using the Quick-Filter Menu located below the navigation bar and above the charts and tables sections.
 Click or unclick a dimension to filter by values.

 There are two ways to create a filter: instant and batch.
 Create an instant filter by clicking the value name (not the checkbox), this immediately enables a one-value filter.